Tracking in the world of affiliate marketing is, at best, a nightmare. We know that. In fact, it’s the whole reason we created Affluent Analytics!

 Common things to track with sub-campaigns are different:

-One of the things that makes sub-campaign tracking is that there is no standardized terminology for it.
+One of the things that makes sub-campaign tracking tricky is that there is no standardized terminology for it.
 In CJ, sub-campaign tracking is “SID Tracking,” in Rakuten it’s “Signature Tracking,” and in ShareASale, it’s “Afftrack.”
 All of these and more refer to exactly the same thing.
 Names for Sub-campaign tracking codes include Sub-Campaign, SID, Sub ID, TID, Signature Tracking, Afftrack, ClickRef, Pubref, ctc, customid and others.

 For networks that support sub-campaign tracking, it is generally pretty easy to implement.
 Generally, an affiliate URL looks something like this: